Blargian/AnkiAdder/README.md

 04/04/2021

 Refactored the search bar redux code to pass more information for the search to the store (added audio, accented, type and id), added a dbHelper and endpoint for fetching the translation.
 Added pronounciation play support (for words where the pronounciation link exists).

+## Setup notes (Database)

+In order to run this project on your local machine you'll need to download the latest MySql dump of the openrussian.org database from https://en.openrussian.org/dictionary.
+Once you've downloaded that you'll need to convert the database dump to an sqlite3 .db file.
+I did that using this handy converter shell script: https://github.com/dumblob/mysql2sqlite
+Place the .db file at /database